kyle-marshall/zinger-mod/README.md

 # zinger-mod

-This Logic World mod adds a Zinger.
-It's like the Singer, and even found in the same component category.
+This Logic World mod adds in the Zinger.
+It's like the Singer, and even found within the same component category.

-Unlike the Singer it is quite wide and has 9 input pins.
+Unlike the Singer, the Zinger is quite wide with 9 input pins.
 8 of these are used to select the note, and it can even hit some in-between notes (see below).

 ## THE DATA SHEET